emanbuc/AzureML-AutoML-Pipeline/README.md

 ### Step 1: Authentication

-In general, there three authentication workflows that you can use when connecting to the workspace:
+In general, there three authentication workflow that you can use when connecting to the workspace:

 - **Interactive**: You use your account in Azure Active Directory to either directly authenticate, or to get a token that is used for authentication.
 Interactive authentication is used during *experimentation and iterative development*.
 Interactive authentication enables you to control access to resources (such as a web service) on a per-user basis.
 - **Service principal**: You create a service principal account in Azure Active Directory, and use it to authenticate or get a token.
 A service principal is used when you need an *automated process to authenticate* to the service without requiring user interaction.
 For example, a continuous integration and deployment script that trains and tests a model every time the training code changes.